-The interior layout of the Webb Residence is typical of homes in the late 1800s and the Queen Anne style, which exhibited a distinct separation between formal spaces suitable for receiving visitors and private spaces for family life and household functions.
-5 The Residence's façade entry opens to the vestibule and a separate stair hall, which historically functioned to receive visitors yet maintain separation between them and the rest of the spaces.
-The stair hall and the first floor rooms immediately accessible from this hall - the music room, parlors, and dining
+The interior layout of the Webb Residence is typical of homes in the late 1800s and the Queen Anne style, which exhibited a distinct separation between formal spaces suitable for receiving visitors and private spaces for family life and household functions.5 The Residence's façade

-4 Sleeping porch addition date is estimated based on construction dates of other house Webb had built nearby circa 1914, which all have sleeping porches of similar design and materials.
+4 Sleeping porch addition date is estimated based on construction dates of other houses Webb had built nearby circa 1914, which all have sleeping porches of similar design and materials.
 Interview with Patty Freeman.